Skip to main content

 wasmCloud components are deny-by-default: a component cannot use any capability—HTTP, key-value storage, logging, or any other—unless the host is explicitly told to allow it.
 The hostInterfaces field in a workload manifest is the allowlist.
 Each entry names an interface package that the host will make available to the component.
 Any interface not listed is silently unavailable, regardless of what the component's WIT file imports.

-Run the following script in your terminal to create a file called deployment.yaml containing a manifest.
+Run the following script in your terminal to create a file called deployment.yaml containing both manifests.

 shell